 This Smoke/CO Alarm is not foolproof.
-Like all other electronic devices this Smoke/CO Alarm has limitations.
+Like all other electronic devices, this Smoke/CO Alarm has limitations.
 It can only detect smoke or CO that reaches the sensors.
 It may not give early warning of the source of smoke or CO is in a remote part of the home, away from the alarm device.

-TROUBLESHOOTING GUIDE If the Alarm Problem You should Horn "chirps" about once per minute.
-Low battery warning.
+TROUBLESHOOTING GUIDE If the Alarm Problem You should Horn "chirps" about once per minute; Voice: "Replace battery in [Location]" every 5 hours Low battery warning.
 Install two new AA batteries.
-Horn does three "chirps" every minute; LED has 3 rapid Green flashes with "chirps".
-MALFUNCTION SIGNAL.
+Horn does three rapid "chirps" every minute; Voice: "Detector error in [Location, example "Kitchen"], please see manual" repeated every 5 hours; LED has 3 rapid flashes with "chirps".
 Device is not working properly, and needs to be replaced.
-The light flashes GREEN and the horn sounds 5 "chirps" every minute.
-END OF LIFE SIGNAL.
-Alarm needs to be replaced.
-Immediately replace the Alarm.
+Units under warranty should be returned to manufacturer for replacement.
+See "Limited Warranty" for details.
 Carbon Monoxide Alarm ONLY: CO Alarm goes back into alarm 4 minutes after you Silence it.
 CO levels indicate a potentially dangerous situation.
 IF YOU ARE FEELING SYMPTOMS OF CO POISONING, EVACUATE your home and call 911 or the Fire Department.
 Refer to "If The CO Alarm Sounds" for details.
 CO Alarm sounds frequently even though no high levels of CO are revealed in an investigation.
 The CO Alarm may be improperly located.
 Refer to "Where to Install This Alarm" for details.
 Relocate your Alarm.
 If frequent alarms continue, have home rechecked for potential CO problems.
 You may be experiencing an intermittent CO problem.
 Smoke Alarm ONLY: Smoke Alarm sounds when no smoke is visible.
 Unwanted alarm may be caused by non-emergency source like cooking smoke.
-Silence Alarm using Test/Silence button; clean the Alarm's cover with a soft, clean cloth.
+Silence Alarm using remote control or manual button; clean the Alarm's cover with a soft, clean cloth.
 If frequent unwanted alarms continue, relocate your Alarm.
 Alarm may be too close to a kitchen, cooking appliance, or steamy bathroom.
-For a list of acceptable replacement batteries, se e "Regular Maintenance."
-If you have questions that cannot be answered by reading this manual, call Consumer Affairs at 1-800 -323-9005, M-F 7:30 a.m. to 5:00 p.m.
+For a list of acceptable replacement batteries, see "Regular Maintenance."
+If you have questions that cannot be answered by rea- ding this manual, call Consumer Affairs at 1-800-323-900 5, M-F 7:30 a.m. to 5:00 p.m.
 (CST)